-- (a) Each beneficiary must: - (i) keep information stored in the Portal Participant Register up to date (see Article 19) - (ii) inform the granting authority (and the other beneficiaries) immediately of any events or circumstances likely to affect significantly or delay the implementation of the action (see Article 19) - (iii) submit to the coordinator in good time: - the prefinancing guarantees (if required; see Article 23) - the financial statements and certificates on the financial statements (CFS) (if required; see Articles 21 and 24.2 and Data Sheet, Point 4.3) - the contribution to the deliverables and technical reports (see Article 21) - any other documents or information required by the granting authority under the Agreement - (iv) submit via the Portal data and information related to the participation of their affiliated entities. - (b) The coordinator must: - (i) monitor that the action is implemented properly (see Article 11) - (ii) act as the intermediary for all communications between the consortium and the granting authority, unless the Agreement or granting authority specifies otherwise, and in particular: - submit the prefinancing guarantees to the granting authority (if any) - request and review any documents or information required and verify their quality and completeness before passing them on to the granting authority - submit the deliverables and reports to the granting authority - inform the granting authority about the payments made to the other beneficiaries (report on the distribution of payments; if required, see Articles 22 and 32) - (iii) distribute the payments received from the granting authority to the other beneficiaries without unjustified delay (see Article 22).
+- (a) Each beneficiary must: - (i) keep information stored in the Portal Participant Register up to date (see Article 19) - (ii) inform the granting authority (and the other beneficiaries) immediately of any events or circumstances likely to affect significantly or delay the implementation of the action (see Article 19) - (iii) submit to the coordinator in good time: - the prefinancing guarantees (if required; see Article 23) - the financial statements and certificates on the financial statements (CFS): not applicable - the contribution to the deliverables and technical reports (see Article 21) - any other documents or information required by the granting authority under the Agreement - (iv) submit via the Portal data and information related to the participation of their affiliated entities. - (b) The coordinator must: - (i) monitor that the action is implemented properly (see Article 11) - (ii) act as the intermediary for all communications between the consortium and the granting authority, unless the Agreement or granting authority specifies otherwise, and in particular: - submit the prefinancing guarantees to the granting authority (if any) - request and review any documents or information required and verify their quality and completeness before passing them on to the granting authority - submit the deliverables and reports to the granting authority - inform the granting authority about the payments made to the other beneficiaries (report on the distribution of payments; if required, see Articles 22 and 32) - (iii) distribute the payments received from the granting authority to the other beneficiaries without unjustified delay (see Article 22).